Irene-03/tic-tac-toe-project/README.md

-* the differences in default setting:
+the differences in default setting:

- .The board is square 4 * 4
+   *The board is square 4 * 4

- .there are some random locked cell
+   *there are some random locked cell

- .won condition : one of the players can  get three same symbols in a row
+   *won condition : one of the players can  get three same symbols in a row

- .we have two mode for gaming :
+   *we have two mode for gaming :

     1- human with computer